SitecorePowerShell/Console/Documentation/Markdown/Get-RoleMember.md

-# Get-RoleMember
+﻿# Get-RoleMember

-Gets the Sitecore users in the role.
+Returns the Sitecore users in the specified role.

 ## Syntax

+Get-RoleMember [-Identity] &lt;AccountIdentity&gt; [-RolesOnly] [-Recursive]

 Get-RoleMember [-Identity] &lt;AccountIdentity&gt; [-UsersOnly] [-Recursive]

 Get-RoleMember [-Identity] &lt;AccountIdentity&gt; [-Recursive]

-Get-RoleMember [-Identity] &lt;AccountIdentity&gt; [-RolesOnly] [-Recursive]

 ## Detailed Description

-The Get-RoleMember cmdlet gets a role and returns the members of the Sitecore role.
+The Get-RoleMember command returns the Sitecore users in the specified role.

 The Identity parameter specifies the Sitecore role to get.
 You can specify a role by its local name or fully qualified name.